SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 A Guide to All Things Ichiro

 Ichiro Suzuki is my all-time favorite baseball player.
-Here is my tribute.
+This, along with my Super Ichiro Crazy blog, is my tribute.

-As of October 5, 2009, Ichiro has played nine full seasons for my favorite team, the Seattle Mariners.
-During each those seasons, he's had at least 200 hits (breaking Wee Willie Keeler's record of eight consecutive 200-hit seasons), played in nine consecutive All-Star Games (starting in eight), batted at least .300, and won eight consecutive Gold Glove awards (the 2009 awards have yet to be announced)...
-He's also led the American Leage with hits six times and won two American League batting crowns (.350 in 2001, .372 in 2004), and he's compiled at least 100 runs and 30 stolen bases in eight seasons.
-Most significantly, in 2004 he had 262 hits, breaking George Sisler's 84-year-old records for most hits in a season with 257.
+Between 2001 and 2012, Ichiro played eleven-and-a-half seasons for my favorite team, the Seattle Mariners, before being traded to the New York Yankees.
+During each of the first ten of those Seattle seasons, he had at least 200 hits (tying Pete Roses's record of ten career 200-hit seasons), played in ten consecutive All-Star Games (starting in nine), batted at least .300, and won ten consecutive Gold Glove awards...
+He's also led the American League with hits seven times and won two American League batting crowns (.350 in 2001, .372 in 2004), and he's compiled at least 100 runs and 30 stolen bases in eight seasons.
+Most significantly, in 2004 he had 262 hits, breaking George Sisler's 84-year-old record for most hits in a season with 257.
 All of this coming after seven full seasons in Japan, in which he won seven consecutive Pacific League batting titles and seven consecutive Gold Glove awards, establishing himself as one of Japan's greatest players of all time.
-Now, with every record-breaking seaon he plays here in Seattle, Ichiro is doing the same thing in the U.S...

 Vital Statistics